On this page, we shall explain how to run batch tests on the local PC in MagicPod from the command line.

 Install the required libraries

-First, install xvfb (required libraries for browser rendering) and imagemagick (required libraries to acquire screen shots for the entire browser window).
+First, install xvfb (required libraries for browser rendering) and imagemagick (required libraries to acquire screenshots for the entire browser window).
 For Ubuntu, you can install these using the following commands.

-sudo apt-get install -y unzip xvfb libxi6 libgconf-2-4 imagemagick
+sudo apt-get update sudo apt-get install -y unzip xvfb libxi6 libgconf-2-4 imagemagick

 In certain CI services, such as CircleCI, xvfb and imagemagick are installed from the start, so this procedure is not necessary.